martinber/noaa-apt/README.md

     - Decimate by M.

-- Demodulate AM signal yo get the APT signal.
+- Demodulate AM signal to get the APT signal.

-  - Get hilbert filter impulse response by window method.

-    - Get kaiser window.

-    - Sample and window the function `1/(pi*n) * (1-cos(pi*n))`.

-  - Get the imaginary part of the Analytical Signal by doing the convolution with the hilbert impulse response.
-This part adds a delay (maybe I should fix that).

-  - Get the real part of the Analytical Signal by adding the same delay to the original AM signal.

-  - Calculate the absolute value of each sample: `sqrt(real^2 + imag^2)`.
+  - Iterate over samples, get amplitude by looking at current and previous sample, see below.

 - Find the position of the sync frames of the APT signal (the white and black stripes that you can see in the final image).